Investing

 When most people think of investing, they think of stocks, bonds and mutual funds.

-This article discusses seven of the best alternative investment options right now.
+This article discusses eight of the best alternative investment options right now.

 There’s no one best option — each has its pros and cons, so consider your goals and appetite for risk when choosing between them.